How to Animate a BPMN Business Process?

 Flow created in business process diagram

-Note that the use of parallel gateway results in producing parallel flows between the diverging and converging gateways.
+Note that a parallel gateway produces parallel flows between diverging and converging gateways.

 Parallel flow